vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

      - Description

    * - RegistryUri
-     - The URI used by participants when connecting to the SilKitRegistry.
+     - The URI used by participants when connecting to the SIL Kit Registry.
        By default, the registry is expected to be running on "localhost" with port 8500.
-       The URI uses a scheme of 'silkit', i.e. ``silkit://localhost:8500``.
+       The URI uses a scheme of 'silkit', i.e., ``silkit://localhost:8500``.

    * - ConnectAttempts
      - Number of connects to the registry a participant should attempt before giving up and signaling an error.